Pre-Variety Germplasm Program

 Applications should be submitted electronically on CCIA’s website (http://ccia.ucdavis.edu) no later than three (3) weeks after planting.
 New applicants should contact the CCIA office for instructions.

 - Login as a Member.
-If you need a login and password please contact Timothy Blank at email@example.com.
+If you need a login and password please contact Alex Mkandawire at firstname.lastname@example.org.

 - After you login successfully, the next page will show a table of all your certification applications.
 The link to begin a Pre-Variety Germplasm Application is near the bottom of this page along with a few other links.
 If you have no applications you will see only the links.